Generic Name: desonide

-Patients should dispense the smallest amount of foam necessary to adequately cover the affected area with a thin layer.
 Therapy should be discontinued when control is achieved.
 If no improvement is seen within 4 weeks, reassessment of diagnosis may be necessary.
 The safety and efficacy of Verdeso Foam has not been established beyond 4 weeks of use.
-Treatment should not exceed 4 consecutive weeks.

 Unless directed by a physician, Verdeso Foam should not be used with occlusive dressings.

 Foam, 0.05%.
 Each gram of Verdeso Foam contains 0.5 mg of desonide in a white to off-white petrolatum-based emulsion aerosol foam.

 Warnings and Precautions

 Verdeso Foam has been shown to reversibly suppress the HPA axis.